hashicorp/terraform-provider-aws/website/docs/r/s3control_object_lambda_access_point.html.markdown

 * `function_arn` - (Required) The Amazon Resource Name (ARN) of the AWS Lambda function.
 * `function_payload` - (Optional) Additional JSON that provides supplemental data to the Lambda function used to transform objects.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `arn` - Amazon Resource Name (ARN) of the Object Lambda Access Point.
+* `id` - The AWS account ID and access point name separated by a colon (`:`).

 ## Import

 Object Lambda Access Points can be imported using the `account_id` and `name`, separated by a colon (`:`), e.g.